-Facebook, Twitter, and other social networking websites are great innovations which enable to express themselves and create opportunities to form or maintain friendships over a distance.
-Due to the nature of this forum, it allows users to make choices about disclosure of their identity and how they represent themselves to the public at large.
-Students are reminded that pictures and information posted on the internet via programs such as Facebook and Twitter are public information, and permission must be granted for use of the Bellin College logo in any self-initiated communication on any social sites.
+Facebook, Twitter and other social networking websites express themselves and create opportunities to form or maintain friendships over a distance.
+Due to the allow users to make choices about disclosure of their identity and how they represent themselves to the public at large.
+Students are reminded that pictures and information posted on the internet via programs such as Facebook and Twitter are public information.
+Student must ask permission to use the Bellin College logos in any self-initiated communication on any social sites.

-Pictures and/or information from these sources that describe/document behavior, that is brought to the attention of the College and which reasonably suggest that behavior violating College policy or code of conduct has taken place on campus or at a College sponsored function off-campus, is subject to further investigation and verification by the College.
-Students are reminded of the importance of upholding the standards of confidentiality as they progress through community, lab/simulation, patient, and clinical experiences.
-Any College policy violations that are documented as a result of such an investigation will result in appropriate disciplinary action by the College.
+Pictures and/or information from these sources that describe/document behavior that violates Bellin College policies or the code of conduct (on campus or at college-sponsored event) is subject to further investigation and verification by the college.
+Students are reminded of the importance of upholding the standards of confidentiality as they progress through community, lab/simulation, patient and clinical experiences.
+Any college policy violations that are documented as a result of such an investigation will result in appropriate disciplinary action by the College.